Frequently Asked Questions

 All bread is made with four simple ingredients: flour, water, salt, and yeast.
 Yeast is a microscopic organism that plays a part in making many of the world’s favorite foods from wine and beer to kimchi through the process of fermentation.
 What makes bread sourdough is that the yeast used in the fermentation of the dough is wild yeast rather than commercially available yeast known as “baker’s yeast.”

 There’s nothing inherently better or worse about using wild yeast or commercial yeast—some of the best breads in the world use a mixture of both!
 But natural, wild yeast brings an exciting range of flavor, experimentation, and health benefits that are typically not found in breads made with only commercial yeast.

 Store the bread in a paper or cotton bag, or in the breathable plastic bag it was delivered in at room temperature.
 If the bread is cut, store it cut side down in the bag to keep the interior from drying out.
 Do not store the bread in the refrigerator!
-The refrigerator is a dry environment that will make the bread dry out quickly.
+The refrigerator is a dry environment that will cause the bread to dry out quickly.

 Store the bread in a sealed plastic bag at room temperature.
 If the bread is cut, store it cut side down in the bag.
 The crust will lose some crispness in a sealed bag, but will stay moist longer.
-The bread can be warmed up again in the oven (re-bake at 400F for 10-15 minutes) or sliced and toasted to regain crispiness.
+The bread can be warmed up again in the oven (bake at 400F for 10-15 minutes) or sliced and toasted to regain crispiness.
 Do not store the bread in the refrigerator!
-The refrigerator is a dry environment that will make the bread dry out quickly.
+The refrigerator is a dry environment that will cause the bread to dry out quickly.